UBC-MDS/DSCI_522_group_31/README.md

 In this project, we compare 3 different algorithms with the aim of building a classification model to predict purchasing intentions of online shoppers given browser session data and pageview data.
-We also tried each algorithms with both setting the weights so that the classes are “equal” (`class_weight="balanced"`) and SMOTE to see which approach will better address the class imbalance issue.
+We also tried each algorithm with both setting the weights so that the classes are “equal” (`class_weight="balanced"`) and SMOTE to see which approach will better address the class imbalance issue.
 Given our dataset, random forest classifier with SMOTE was identified as the best model compared